LelouchOTR/trial1/README.md

 ## Projektmanagement

-The current 'To Dos' can be found in the [Issues](https://github.com/health-io/2023-6a/issues) tab:
+The current 'To Dos' can be found in the [Issues](https://github.com/health-io/2023-6a/issues) tab.